cdkintz/aps-node-samples-buildingconnected/README.md

 # aps-node-samples-buildingconnected
-BuildingConnected sample apps
+BuildingConnected sample applications.

 # BuildingConnected Opportunities Extractor

-This script, `extract_opportunities.js`, fetches opportunities from the BuildingConnected API and stores the data in an Azure SQL Database.
+The script `extract_opportunities.js` fetches opportunities from the BuildingConnected API and stores the data in an Azure SQL Database.
 Before running this script, please make sure to run `auth.js`.

 ## Prerequisites